CrBast/distillation_column/README.md

 # distillation_column
-Distillation Column Concept - Arduino Uno &amp; ElectronJS (& SerialPortJS)
+Distillation Column Concept - Arduino Uno &amp; C#

 ## The purpose
 1. Manage the temperature of a resistor